Get Access to 250+ Online Classes

 REITs provide long term stability only real estate can provide while limiting risk and earning regular dividends.

-How Is It Different From Other Investments?
+How Is a REIT Different From Other Investments?

 Unlike an individual investor or investment group, a REIT is a corporate entity managed by a board of directors or trustees.